wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 The displayed public key should match the public key of the validator of which you are attempting to change the credentials.
 If not, then do not proceed further and obtain help to understand why there is a mismatch.

 Assuming the displayed public key does match the public key of the validator the next step is to confirm the current withdrawal credentials.
-To do su run:
+To do so run:

 ```
-ethdo account derive --mnemonic='abandon … art' --path='m/12381/0/0' --show-withdrawal-credentials
+ethdo account derive --mnemonic='abandon … art' --path='m/12381/3600/0/0' --show-withdrawal-credentials
 ```

 again replacing the first '0' in the path with the validator number.
 This will provide an output similar to: